 lecom is about giving back to the under-served and community. tell us about one of your community involvement activities and what you learned from it, positive or negative.

-Students said most interesting question asked at LECOM School of Dental Medicine at Bradenton discussed a wide range of topics including personal values, ethical dilemmas, and professional scenarios.
-The interview format may have been an MMI, as some responses hinted at a nondisclosure agreement.
-Common themes included discussing role models, handling difficult patient scenarios, sharing personal quirks, and addressing financial aspects of dental education and practice.
+Students said most interesting question asked at LECOM School of Dental Medicine at Bradenton discussed a wide range of topics including ethical dilemmas, personal values, and professional scenarios.
+The interviews may have been in an MMI format with a focus on critical thinking and problem-solving skills, possibly accompanied by a nondisclosure agreement due to the nature of the questions asked.

 Let's say you are a practicing dentist and a mother comes in with her daughter and says she doesn't want to use fluoride on her daughter.
 What would your response be to this?
 What do you know about the pros and cons of fluoride?